← The AccountMade blog

 Reviewers do not need a blank page.
 They need a prepared packet.

 A useful packet includes the buyer question, normalized intent, source links, supported claims, unsupported claims, suggested answer, product scope, and reviewer decision.
-This is the kind of prepared, source-linked draft our answer review workflow is built to hand a reviewer.
+This is the kind of prepared, source-linked draft our claim library is built to hand a reviewer.
 The reviewer can approve the answer, edit it, reject it, or route it to legal or product.

 That gives sales engineering speed while preserving judgment.